manolo/gwt-polymer-todo-list/docs/widgets-applogic.md

 At this point we have almost the UI of our **TodoList** application designed using `UiBinders`.

-In this lesson we will learn how to add some logic to our UI and deal with widget events and data.
+In this lesson we will learn how to add the logic to our UI and deal with widget events and data.

-1. Create the *Add Item dialog* adding the following markup to the Main.ui.xml file:
+1. Create the **Add Item dialog** adding the following markup to the Main.ui.xml file:

         <g:HTMLPanel>
           ...